 Computing vision when combined with AI can help drive light correction and intelligent color.
 It will have the ability to automatically detect visual issues.
-Also, it will be able to optimize light balance for more emphasis on faces especially during dim light or backlit conditions.
-Lastly, AI-enabled smart camera controls they can track human figures in the room.
-They can then use allowing the camera to pan, tilt, and zoom to the center automatically for comfortably frame as per the participants.
+Also, it will be able to optimize light balance for more emphasis on faces, especially during dim light or backlit conditions.
+Lastly, AI-enabled smart camera controls can track human figures in the room.
+They can then use allowing the camera to pan, tilt, and zoom to the center automatically for the comfortable frame as per the participants.
 This will be enormously useful for interactive meetings.

 Augmented Reality to Redefine Video Conferencing

-Many predict AR to be the next milestone when it comes to development on video conferencing platforms through AI advancements.
+Many predict AR to be the next milestone when it comes to the development of video conferencing platforms through AI advancements.
 Despite having very limited usage in video meetings currently, AR promises to truly redefine and enhance communications.
 And it’s getting off to a great start.
 Companies like Meta are partnering with video conferencing platforms to deliver solutions.
-It is enabling the implementation of AR in video conferencing for the sharing and manipulation of 3D virtual holograms in real-time.
+It is enabling the implementation of AR in video conferencing for the sharing and manipulation of 3D virtual holograms in real time.
 It also allows others to interact with it.

 The future of VR in video communications is weak.
-However, it is important to note that the point of video communications is to interact with other people face-to-face over long distances.
-Engaging with people’s virtual avatar rather than their face can make you lose this important benefit.
-AR can share help people with a real point of collaboration.
+However, it is important to note that the point of video communication is to interact with other people face-to-face over long distances.
+Engaging with people’s virtual avatar rather than their faces can make you lose this important benefit.
+AR can share and help people with a real point of collaboration.

 It will also prove to be valuable to think from a consumer perspective.
 Systems should be able to add significant value to existing solutions without sacrificing performance.
 Also from the vendor perspective, such advanced capabilities should not impact the bottom line.
 This means that design engineers and architects will need to keep latency, heat, power consumption, and cost to a minimum.
 AI-optimized technology solutions and strategic partnerships can benefit from smarter devices.